José María Ampuero Jáuregui: Early post-war engagements

 It is not clear whether Ampuero suffered any governmental repression following the ultimate Carlist defeat; none of the sources consulted confirms any.
 He did not abandon his earlier declaration and in the late 1870s allegedly he remained faithful to the claimant; however, as the movement was in total disarray and there was hardly any Carlist organization operational in Vascongadas, his loyalty to Carlos VII did not translate to any action.
 This changed in 1880, when Ampuero decided to stand as a candidate for the Biscay diputación from Durango; thanks to the position of his family, but also thanks to Traditionalist strength in the county, he was elected and unsuccessfully coveted the post of the president.
 His term came to an end the following year when he obtained the Cortes ticket.
-As the Carlists officially did not field party candidates, during the 1881 electoral campaign for the lower chamber of the parliament he competed as individual in Durango and emerged victorious.
+As the Carlists officially did not field party candidates, during the 1881 electoral campaign for the lower chamber of the parliament he competed as an individual in Durango and emerged victorious.
 His first act when confirmed was sending homage letters to the Pope and Carlos VII; the latter replied, declaring Ampuero and Ortiz de Zárate “unicos representantes en la Cámara de nuestra gran Comunión”.
-As member of a minuscule, unofficial 2-member Carlist minority, Ampuero had little chance to influence the country politics; he was recorded when defending Catholic rights, speaking against attempts to curtail prerogatives of the Biscay self-government and advocating decentralisation of public administration before his term expired in 1884.
+As a member of a minuscule, unofficial 2-member Carlist minority, Ampuero had little chance to influence the country politics; he was recorded when defending Catholic rights, speaking against attempts to curtail prerogatives of the Biscay self-government and advocating decentralisation of public administration before his term expired in 1884.

 An ardent supporter of separate Biscay foral establishments, Ampuero was also an enthusiast of Basque culture; himself he spoke and wrote Basque with pleasure and frequently preferred to use euskara rather than castellano.
 As part of his electoral campaign, though also as his private campaign to promote both Basque and foral rights, in 1881 and together with Gustavo Cobreros he co-founded a Bilbao-based periodical, Beti-bat (eng. "never changing").
-From the onset it suffered financial problems and has never gone beyond 500 subscribers; highly flavored with Traditionalist outlook, Beti-bat suffered also because of internal divisions within the movement and ceased to exist in the mid-1880s.
-At the time Ampuero launched another Basque initiative; 1885 marked inauguration of Fiestas Euskaras, a Durango-based annual multi-cultural event which followed the pattern of juegos florales.
+From the onset it suffered financial problems and has never gone beyond 500 subscribers; highly flavored with traditionalist outlook, Beti-bat suffered also because of internal divisions within the movement and ceased to exist in the mid-1880s.
+At the time Ampuero launched another Basque initiative; 1885 marked the inauguration of Fiestas Euskaras, a Durango-based annual multi-cultural event which followed the pattern of juegos florales.
 Highly influenced by early vascologist initiatives of Antoine d'Abbadie and his own distant relative Vicente Araña, Ampuero officially appeared as president of “Comisión de las Fiestas Euskaras” and formatted the event as competition in categories such as literature, music and paintings, all related to Basque culture; in 1885 there were 28 different contributions presented.
 Fiestas were re-staged in 1886 and irregularly also later on.
 Ampuero was reportedly nominated himself for a prize related to his Cartilla del agricultor vascongado, which he reportedly declined out of modesty.